trackie-nz/trackie/docs/about-this-service.md

 - **Your budget is private to you.** Every person gets their own separate budget files.
 No other user can see your data, and the design keeps each account isolated.
-- **We never see your bank login.** If you choose to connect a bank (optional - see below), that happens through Akahu's secure connection.
-This service never sees or stores your internet-banking username or password.
 - **Optional end-to-end encryption.** Actual lets you put a personal encryption password on your budget.
 If you do, your budget is scrambled on your device before it ever reaches the server, so not even the operator can read its contents.